harshitmishra13/docs.upsidedownlabs.tech/_sources/kits/npg-lite-kits/npg-lite-explorer/index.rst

 Proto Playmate offers a flexible prototyping space with a dedicated area for adding your own components or circuits.
 It includes a QWIIC port for quick sensor integration, 2.54 mm electrode header pins, an ON/OFF slide switch, and a connector interface for electrodes.
-By combining electrodes with custom electronics, users can rapidly prototype biopotential signal-driven experiments, build add-on circuits, or test new designs without needing a separate breadboard.
+By combining electrodes with custom electronics, users can rapidly prototype bio-potential signal-driven experiments, build add-on circuits, or test new designs without needing a separate breadboard.

 Using the Kit